DD, Aged 17

 HT - 13 years old

 For some of you it may be most important to make contact and share experiences with other teenagers in similar situations.
-Because we are concerned about the safety risks of chat rooms on the internet, we have decided not to offer this feature.
-However, you can link up with others in the discussion forum in the 'Support' section.
+You can 'talk' to others in the discussion forum in the 'Support' section.
 Also, we recommend that you have a look at the stories on the site to find out what other young people in similar situations are going through.

 Feel free to get in touch if you have any questions that are not answered by the information on the site.
 You can also get in touch if you would like any advice or emotional support in relation to what you are going through at the moment.
-Riprap has a team of support specialists with lots of experience in cancer care to talk things through or help you find the support you need elsewhere.
+Riprap has a team of support specialists with lots of experience in cancer care to talk things through or help you find the support you need locally or elsewhere.